Bronson Carbon CC Mountain Bike Frame

 The final major change worth a mention on the third-gen Bronson is its ability to clear plus tires up to 2.8 inches wide, thanks to increased clearance in the rear triangle and the Boost spacing.
 Build it up in this configuration if you're looking for the ultimate in traction and a smooth ride, or, flip the chip and spec modern 2.4-2.6in rubber and still get that grippy, plow over anything confidence without gaining weight or losing rolling efficiency when climbing or ripping around on buff, hard packed singletrack.
 Running traditional plus-sized tires at low pressures does offer appreciable levels of grip with the side effect of some added weight, as well as having a tendency to feel bouncy and squirmy under hard braking and cornering.

 Finally, the carbon CC construction remains the hallmark of Santa Cruz's carbon frames and its kept intact with the latest Bronson.
-You'll still note its legendary strength and ride tuned stiffness that only comes from the experience and mastery of carbon layups and materials.
-This particular Bronson benefits from the Carbon CC layup, which builds up an unflappably stiff frame for sure tracking on demanding terrain and positive power transfer.
+You'll note its legendary strength and ride-tuned stiffness that only comes from the experience and mastery of carbon layups and materials.
+Riders can expect unflappable tracking on demanding terrain, and positive power transfer when you're hard on the pedals.
 It's backed by Santa Cruz's excellent lifetime warranty, so you won't hesitate to stay on the gas a little longer to nab that PR on your favorite stretch of trail or catch a little more air on that next lip.

 - Santa Cruz's all-mountain thrasher is updated and ready for action